| Have a News Tip?

 - Clean up or delete browsing history and cache

-- Do not contact us from your place of work.
+- Please do not contact us from your place of work.
 We also highly discourage the use of your work phone or email for regular correspondence.
-Additionally, Wright State University call logs and email messages constitute a public record and are easily accessible, for those who are university employees.
+Additionally, call logs and email messages from government entities, such as Wright State University, constitute a public record and are easily accessible under the Ohio Open Records Act.

 - Do not tell anyone you are a source.